This article was originally published on Aug. 27, 2012.

 "I really believe we are only beginning to see the potential in these devices."

 As for that potential, Debbie said that she learned from Siefert that MRTSA might be installing other apps on their iPads soon in order to better assist non-English-speaking patients.
-Installing apps to help communicate with patients who are unable to speak at all is another possibility, as is digital record-keeping.
+Installing apps to help to communicate with patients who are unable to speak at all is another possibility, as is digital record-keeping.

 Adam is the first pediatric patient to use one of MRTSA's iPads, Debbie said, but luckily for future patients, he won't be the last.